Tutorial

 Generate the Task schema and migration

-To keep track of the one off tasks, so they are not executed multiple times, I store the execution in the database.
-For that, I need a simple table and only has a string column called module.
+To keep track of the one-off tasks, so they are not executed multiple times, I store the execution in the database.
+For that, I need a simple table that only has a string column called module.
 The idea is to store just the module name for the task.
-That means, they should be unique and if you delete the files at some point, then you can clear the database.
+That means they should be unique, and if you delete the files at some point, then you can clear the database.

 However, the command for generating the schema and migration is: